TheOlaoluwaMercy/Airline-Delay-Analysis/README.md

 ## Data Sourcing
  The main dataset; flight delay dataset was gotten from [Kaggle](https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay).
- Other complementary datasets was also used in this analysis, mainly to make sense of the abbreviations in different columns of the flight delay datasets.
+ Other complementary datasets were also used in this analysis, mainly to make sense of the abbreviations in different columns of the flight delay datasets.
  For example,
  - Airports Data set from [Kaggle](https://www.kaggle.com/datasets/zinovadr/iata-airport-code) to extract the full names of and locations(Country,State,and Municipacity) of the airports in the flight delay dataset.
  - Airlines Dataset from [Kaggle](https://www.kaggle.com/datasets/open-flights/airline-database?resource=download) to extract the full names of the Airlines in the flight delay dataset.